sam-the-tutor/celo-Tutorial/README.md

 # Make a Vault contract for beginners.

 Have you ever wondered how people in real life are able to buy shares from a company they are interested in!
-Well, in this tutorial, we are going to create a vault smart contract Dapp on the celo blockchain that will enable users to buy and sell shares in our company.
-Wondering what a decentralized application is!
-Here is a brief explanation.
-Without wasting time, lets begin.
+Well, in this tutorial, we are going to create a vault smart contract Dapp on the celo blockchain that will enable users to buy and sell shares in our company.Without wasting time, lets begin.

 ## What you will learn in this tutorial.